 If you plan on driving the Ring Road counterclockwise (like most people do) there’s really not much to see between Höfn on Iceland’s southeast coast and Akureyri, Iceland’s “capital of the north”.
-The coast is always pretty, but as soon as you start driving inland, there’s nothing to see and no towns for miles.
+The coast is always pretty, but as soon as you start driving inland, there’s nothing to see and no towns or hotels for miles.
 So if you do go, because it was a cool experience either way, make sure to fill up on gas beforehand and pray for no car problems!

 #2) Visit the Arctic Henge

 Per #1 on our list, the Arctic Henge is one of the attractions that drove us to northern Iceland in the first place (and it’s WAY north).
 Located just 20 miles south of the Arctic Circle, the Arctic Henge is in Raufarhöfn, the northernmost city in the entire country.
 Not only is the attraction not yet completed, but when it is, it will become a main attraction for Paganism in the world, which isn’t exactly something we’re into so…

 #3) The DC-3 Plane Crash at Sólheimasandur Beach